dantleech/blog/content/posts/2026/03-15-collections.md

 ```

 In addition, as with value objects, inheriting behaviors on your collections
 dilutes the **meaningfulness** of your model.
-If the program only requires 2
+If the problem only requires 2
-operations on the collection, why would you introduce 15 others that have no
+operations on the collection, why would you **introduce 15 irrelevant others**
-bearing on the problem being solved?
+via. inheritance that encourage code relating to the collection to be written
+in the wrong location?

 ## When to use collections?